coinop-logan/zap-trails/first-writeup.md

 This could be addressed with a self-zap, where the amount zapped indicates the author's confidence in the post (relative to their other zaps).
 Remember that an author can't take up more space/weight in upstream feeds than they've earned through zaps anyway, so there's no reason to disallow self-zaps.

 And if we look at it from first principles, is it really so awkward to decouple the act of posting/uploading the content, from the act of promoting/broadcasting?
-The former is about data upload and likely some amount of composition in the client interface, and typically involves a single creator.
+The former is about data upload and would involve some amount of composition in the client interface, and typically involves a single creator.
 The latter is about social influence, and could include a concerted effort from a whole group.

 Of course, an interface could always choose to bundle these in the UX, so that at the step of submitting content the user can zap it at the same step.